 Projectors usually do not come with a good quality speaker of their own.
 This is where these cables come in.
+Very important to have a quality speaker cable for the external speakers.
 They are used to receive audio signals from an outside source or to loop audio signals from the projector to an external speaker.

 However, transmission quality with these cables is worse compared to composite audio cables.